 The Qigong Bible

 By Katherine Allen

 The ancient art of Qigong, the "seed of martial arts", not only allows you to maintain your health but also heals the bodies and calms the minds of those who practice it.
 Featuring 300 photographs from the main schools of Qigong, The Qigong Bible is the ultimate, comprehensive guide to practising Qigong and finding a mental and physical balance in life, encouraging readers of all levels to make Qigong a part of their everyday life.

 Quieter Than Killing (D.I.
 Marnie Rome 4)

 By Sarah Hilary

-Shortlisted for Theakston's Crime Novel of the Year Sarah Hilary, winner of the Theakstons Crime Novel of the Year, returns with a new DI Marnie Rome novel, QUIETER THAN KILLING.
-For fans of Val McDermid, Alex Marwood and Claire Mackintosh'Hilary is my drop-everything writer; always original, always bang-on psychologically, always gripping.
+A twisty, gripping, utterly believable DI Marnie Rome story, QUIETER THAN KILLING.
+From Sarah Hilary, winner of the Theakstons Crime novel of the Year, and for fans of Val McDermid, Alex Marwood and Clare Mackintosh 'Hilary is my drop-everything writer; always original, always bang-on psychologically, always gripping.
 I am a huge fan' Alex Marwood 'Tremendous' Ian RankinIt's winter, the nights are dark and freezing, and a series of seemingly random assaults is pulling DI Marnie Rome and DS Noah Jake out onto streets of London.
 When Marnie's family home is ransacked, there are signs that the burglary can have only been committed by someone who knows her.
 Then a child goes missing, yet no-one has reported it.
 Suddenly, events seem connected, and it's personal.
 Someone out there is playing games.
 It is time for both Marnie and Noah to face the truth about the creeping, chilling reaches of a troubled upbringing.
 Keeping quiet can be a means of survival, but the effects can be as terrible as killing.